 If Blueberry Buttermilk Waffles with Whisky Maple Butter or Frozen Lemon Custard with Summer Berry Crumble (pictured below) sound tempting, you’re in the right place.
 BAKED gathers recipe contributions from Canada’s finest bakers and displays them under one roof.
 Each contributor is a prolific food blogger/stylist in their own right – check out BAKED’s ‘About’ page to find out more.
 Image Credit – Gabriel Cabrera

 The London Bride blog is a multi-award winning blog that promotes and inspires stylish and meaningful weddings across London and beyond.
-Founder and editor Charley Beard has also been recognised for her wedding planning prowess, winning the prestigious ‘Best Wedding Planner in London and South East’ in 2016.
+Founder and editor Charley Beard has also been recognized for her wedding planning prowess, winning the prestigious ‘Best Wedding Planner in London and South East’ in 2016.
 Image Credit – Robbins Photographic

 The attention to detail found within B.LOVED is stunning.
 A beautiful wedding blog put together by Louise Beukes, B.LOVED covers everything from real weddings and planning tips to lifestyle posts and travel inspiration.
 The images are pretty, feminine and in keeping with the stylish blog design.
 Image Credit – Claire Graham

 Smashing The Glass was born in 2013 when Karen Cinnamon spotted a gap in the wedding blog market for a place that brought together creative, inventive and original ideas for Jewish brides and grooms.
 The weddings featured in Smashing The Glass are the perfect blend of traditional and stylish and well worth a browse.
 Check out Karen’s ‘Smashing Suppliers’ too – a virtual little black book of highly recommended suppliers.
 Image Credit – Chiko Photography